introducing the placenta

 • Placenta accreta - the placenta implants too deeply into the uterine wall

-• Placenta previa - the placenta covers some of or all of the cervix
+• Placenta previa - the placenta covers some or all of the cervix

 • Placental insufficiency - the placenta is underperforming and not delivering enough nutrients and oxygen to your baby